pineconedata/pineconedata.github.io/about.md

 <section class="about-intro">
     <p class="about-lead">
-        I am a data professional with a background in physics and more than a decade of experience working with technical systems, data workflows, reporting, and client implementations.
+        I am a data professional based in Richmond, VA with a background in physics and more than a decade of experience working with technical systems, data workflows, reporting, and client implementations.
     </p>